sbidy/PS-ExecutionMonitor/README.md

-# PoMs
-A tool to monitor the PowerShell event log for malicious events.
-Runs in the background.

 # Description
 A small tool to monitor the Windows Event Log for malicious events.
 If an event occurs a short message shows up at the logged on user.
 If a (hard) configured threshold is reached, the tool shows an error message.

 Idea was taken from the BlackHat USA 2016 - https://www.blackhat.com/docs/us-16/materials/us-16-Mittal-AMSI-How-Windows-10-Plans-To-Stop-Script-Based-Attacks-And-How-Well-It-Does-It.pdf